DestinyofYeet/anyrun-custom-command/README.md

       description: "Launch something else",
       exec: "blub rofl",
       // shows the output of the process (when anyrun is launched on the command line)
+      // also sometimes needed for scripts which pipe outputs
       print_output: Some(true),
     ),
   }